 Layer and panel improvements

 The OpenStreetCam layer and panel default visibility had been improved and previous open/closed states are remembered for future JOSM sessions.
 After installing the plugin in order to see the OpenStreetCam data you need to open manually the layer and panel.
-The layer can be opened from Imagery ->OpenStreetCam menu, while the panel from the left side JOSM menu.
+The layer can be opened from the Imagery -> OpenStreetCam menu, while the panel from the left side JOSM menu.

 We had changed the OpenStreetCam window button panel actions and removed the actions that were not related to the currently selected image.
 Feedback and filter actions were added to the OpenStreetCam layer menu:

 In case you need a refresher: OpenStreetCam data can be filtered based on date and currently logged in OSM user.
 Basically, you can visualize images that were uploaded after the specified date.
 You can also visualize only your contributed data.

 An important feature that we have added to the plugin is the nearby photos functionality.
 This functionality improves the mapping process especially if the selected photo does not contain all the information or if the selected photo has bad quality or has not the right angle.